Who is the Sawtooth Society?

 Mike's Bio

 After connecting with Kathryn Grohusky at an Executive Director Leadership Retreat, Mike joined the Sawtooth Society as the Director of Operations, assisting in the financial, programming, and development functions.
-He is excited to see the next chapter of the Sawtooth Society, with the rapidly growing Sawtooth Valley Wildland Fire Collaborative and heading the development of the re-formed Wood River Young Professionals Network.
+He is excited to see the next chapter of the Sawtooth Society, with the rapidly growing Sawtooth Valley Wildland Fire Collaborative and expanded Trail Stewardship programs.